OCA/stock-logistics-warehouse/stock_inventory_discrepancy/README.rst

 #.
 Modify the "Maximum Discrepancy Rate Threshold" either in a Warehouse or
    in a location.
 If set to 0.0 in both the threshold is disabled.

+If necessary, update the "Inventory Discrepancy Control" under "Inventory > Settings" to enable or disable inventory discrepancy (enabled by default).

 Usage
 =====